 Pressure groups have become a very important part of an administrative system.
 These groups try to pressurize the administrative and political system of a country either to ensure that their interests are promoted or to see that at least their interests are not relegated to the background.
 No system can function effectively without taking their views into consideration.

 In developing countries like India where there is a scarcity of various resources on the one hand and acute poverty and deprivation on the other, the pressure on the administrative system is bound to be very heavy.
-The pressure groups arise in different forms in different walks of life.
+They arise in different forms in different walks of life.
 They provide a stabilizing mechanism and form a crucial component of the structural equilibrium which means that they perform the system maintenance function.

 Different Types of Pressure Groups in India

-The Business group is one of the most important, influential, and organized pressure groups in India.
+The Business group is one of the most important, influential, and organized PGs in India.
 Examples of business groups- Confederation of Indian Industry (CII), Federation of Indian Chambers of Commerce and Industry (FICCI), Associated Chamber of Commerce (ASSOCHAM) – major constituents are the Bengal Chamber of Commerce Calcutta and Central commercial organization of Delhi.

 Trade unions cater to the demand of workers and labourers of the industries.
 Alternatively, they are also known as labour groups.
 In India, different trade unions represent different political parties.
 Examples- The All India Trade Union Congress (AITUC), All India Trade Union Congress (Communist Party of India)

-These groups represent the farmer community of India and work for their well-being.
+They represent the farmer community of India and work for their well-being.
 Example- Bhartiya Kisan Sangh, Hind Kisan Panchayat (control of socialist).

-Such association, raise the concern of working professionally in India ranging from lawyers and doctors, journalists, and teachers.
+Such associations raise the concern of working professionally in India ranging from lawyers and doctors, journalists, and teachers.
 Examples include the Association of Engineers, Bar Council of India (BCI), and Dental Council of India.

 There are various organizations present to represent the causes and grievances of students in India.
 Examples are the National Students Union of India (Congress), All Assam Students Union (Asom Gan Parishad), Chhatra Yuva Sangharsh Samiti (Aam Admi Party).

-The organizations based on religion have come to play an important role in Indian Politics.
+Organizations based on religion have come to play an important role in Indian Politics.
 They represent the narrow perspective and are often termed as anti-secular.
 Examples of these organizations are Rashtriya Swyam Sevak Sangh, Vishwa Hindu Parishad, Brahmo Samaj.

 Caste has been one of the salient features of Indian Society.
 However, it has always been one of the ideologies discouraging the aspiration of the people and the constitution of India.
-The caste factor is always prevalent in elections of India.
+The caste factor is always prevalent in elections in India.
 Examples of caste groups are Marwari Association, Harijan Sewak Sangh.

 Tribal in India are prominent in Central India and North East India and are also active in the Central Indian Tribal belt and in northeast India.
 These organizations include the National Socialist Council of Nagaland, All-India Jharkhand, and Tribal Sangh of Assam